-One of the best features of BioBase EcoSound and its sister technology for anglers, Insight Genesis, is the ability to aggregate partial maps created over time into a complete map later.
+One of the best features of BioBase EcoSound and its sister technology for anglers, C-MAP Genesis, is the ability to aggregate partial maps created over time into a complete map later.
 The recent blog post on Ten Mile Lake in Minnesota, USA, details a notable example of the power of aggregation.
 However, changing water levels over the course of time can impact the accuracy of aggregated maps if recorded water depths are not offset against a standard benchmark water elevation.

 45 uploaded sonar logs; 18 feet of water level variation